Shreyas-Mishra/Bootathon/chapter1/readmefiles/README.md

 ##### 2.5 Conclusion:
-<dd>In this experiment user has learn't the 3 main features of block chain.
+<dd>In this experiment user has learn't about the 3 main features of block chain.
 </dd>

 ##### 2.6 Equations/formulas: NA